Where BAM can improve

 Making TIME for Communities

 BAM Construct UK continued its commitment to targeting the social issues highlighted in the Making TIME for Communities strategy.
-For the third year running, BAM Construct UK’s community initiatives were award winning, with the Manchester Football Academy project collecting a hat-trick of community awards.
-BAM Construct UK uses the London Benchmarking Model to quantitatively measure its community investment.
-In 2015 BAM Construct UK estimated that 90 per cent of all community engagement activities were monitored and given a monetary value.
-In 2015, €766,400 was invested in to the communities surrounding BAM Construct UK’s projects, which benefitted over 20,000 people.
+For the fourth year running, BAM Construct UK’s community initiatives were award winning, with the Coventry and Warwickshire Construction Shared Apprenticeship Scheme winning two awards.
+The scheme, which is a unique public/private partnership between Coventry City Council, BAM Construct UK and local colleges, won the Partnership Initiative of the Year Award.
+BAM Construct UK uses the London Benchmarking Model (www.lbg-online.net) to quantitatively measure the monetary value of its community efforts.
+In 2016, over €558,463 (£454,036) was invested into the communities surrounding BAM Construct UK’s projects, which benefitted over 20,000 people.